 Ketamine users can develop signs of tolerance and craving for the drug, which is evidence of addictive properties.
 For people who want to feel dissociated from their environment, this drug can be dangerously appealing and there are many reported cases of addiction.

 Is ketamine illegal?

-Yes, taking ketamine is illegal and its possession, use, and sale carry heavy prison sentences and fines and disciplinary consequences at Brown.
+Except for medically relevant and documented reasons, Ketamine is illegal and it is currently a Schedule III drug (drugs with a moderate to low potential for physical and psychological dependence.
+Schedule III drugs abuse potential is less than Schedule I and Schedule II drugs but more than Schedule IV).
+Its possession, use, and sale carry heavy prison sentences and fines, as well as disciplinary consequences at Brown.
 See the Brown University Policy on Drugs on the Student Rights and Responsibilities web site.

 How do I help a friend who's having trouble with drugs or alcohol?

 DanceSafe is a harm-reduction web site centered on drugs found in nightclubs and raves.
 The site offers drug information, a risk assessment, ecstasy testing kits and e-news.